Blackboard Mass Notifications FAQ

-For non emergency phone messages, please listen to the entire message.
+For non-emergency phone messages, please listen to the entire message.
 At the end of the message, follow the prompts to opt-out or call the Blackboard Phone Hotline at "855-502-STOP (855-502-7867).
 For email messages, there will be a link at the bottom of the email to unsubscribe.
 For text messages, you can simply reply to the text message with the word "STOP".
-(Note: emergency text messages and standard text messages come from different numbers so they must be opted in or out seperately).
+(Note: emergency text messages and standard text messages come from different numbers, so they must be opted in or out separately).

 How do I opt back into text, email or phone messages?

 There are several reasons you may have opted out of messages.
 Regardless of the reason, you CAN opt back into messages.
 To opt back into phone messages, call the Blackboard Phone Hotline at "855-502-STOP (855-502-7867)" from the phone line that has been opted out.
-To opt back into text messages, Text the word "START" to "60680" from the phone line that has been opted out for non-emergency messages.
+To opt back into text messages, text the word "START" to "60680" from the phone line that has been opted out for non-emergency messages.
 Text the word "START" to "54968" for emergency messages.
-To opt back into email messages, please email email@example.com and request to be opted back into Black Board Messenger emails.
+To opt back into email messages, please email firstname.lastname@example.org and request to be opted back into Black Board Notifications emails.